 2. Rigid Ducting

-As the name suggests, these AC ducts are fixed structures used to distribute air across an internal space.
-They are sturdier and more durable than flexible ducts, but at the same time, harder to install.
-They are usually made of metal.
-The use of fiberglass instead of metal serves to reduce noise levels coming from the air conditioning units.
-But it has the disadvantage of being a potential health hazard, where deteriorating and old fiberglass lining can release fiberglass particles into the air.
+As the name suggests, these central air ducts are fixed structures that distribute air across an internal space.
+They are usually made of metal, making them sturdier and more durable than flexible ducts, but at the same time, harder to install.
+They are also much noisier since metal ducts can carry the racket of a blower much better than plastic ones.

 Pros and Cons of Ducted Air Conditioning